vinceallenvince/FloraJS/README.markdown

 * EXPLORER
 * RUN

-In the example below, the Agent carries a Sensor tuned to Cold Stimulus.
+In the example below, the Agent carries a Sensor that senses Heat.
 When activated, it triggers the 'COWARD' behavior.

         Flora.System.start(function () {